The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in New York, US

 English

 Dr. Alexis D. Boro coordinates the Epilepsy Surgery program at Montefiore Medical Center and oversees epilepsy fellowship education and the epilepsy clinical trials program.
 He has been an Investigator for studies involving the safety, tolerability and efficacy of a variety of epilepsy drugs.
 He is a co-investigator (EEG Core) of the Epilepsy Phenome/Genome Project, an international NIH funded project investigating the causes and inheritance of epilepsy and the determinants which anti-seizure medications will work best for a given individual.
 Dr. Boro is rated as an Experienced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-His top areas of expertise are Seizures, Epilepsy, Memory Loss, and Autosomal Dominant Partial Epilepsy with Auditory Features.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Epilepsy, Memory Loss, and Autosomal Dominant Partial Epilepsy with Auditory Features.

 Experienced in Juvenile Myoclonic Epilepsy